nuxt/nuxt/docs/3.api/2.composables/use-request-headers.md

 const headers = useRequestHeaders(['cookie'])
 ```

-::alert{icon=👉}
+::callout
-In the browser, [`useRequestHeaders`](/docs/api/composables/use-request-headers) will return an empty object.
+In the browser, `useRequestHeaders` will return an empty object.
 ::

 ## Example

-We can use [`useRequestHeaders`](/docs/api/composables/use-request-headers) to access and proxy the initial request's `authorization` header to any future internal requests during SSR.
+We can use `useRequestHeaders` to access and proxy the initial request's `authorization` header to any future internal requests during SSR.

 The example below adds the `authorization` request header to an isomorphic `$fetch` call.